christopherdurr/booknotes/blackswan.md

 We will see more periods of calm and stability, with most problems concentrated into a small number of Black Swans.

+Social rank alone can affect longevity.
+It was calculated that actors who win an Oscar tend to live on average about five years longer than their peers who don't.
+People live longer in societies that have flatter social gradients.

+## Chapter 15

+Most abuse of prisoners is attributable to a very small number of vicious guards.
+Filter those guards out and your rate of prisoner abuse drops dramatically

+There is a glorification of mediocrity in the United States

+Given the paucity of large deviations, their contribution to the total will be vanishingly small.